 - How do you pitch your paid writing jobs?

 Because I know you’re excited to get paid by writing, let’s jump right into it.
 Get your pitches ready, writers!
+You’ve totally got this 🎉

-The good news is you don’t need any experience to get paid to write.
+However, the good news is you don’t need any experience to get paid to write.
 You don’t need a degree either, though I will defend my English major until the end of time.

 Here’s what you really need to get paid for your writing:

-- Writing samples – It should come as no surprise that you also need some samples to work with.
+- Writing samples: It should come as no surprise that you also need some samples to work with.
 Clients will want to see that you can walk the walk, not just talk the talk.
 Having 3-5 samples in your niche should be enough!

 How Much Should You Charge as a Freelance Writer?